 - Athletics program has teams in volleyball, basketball, badminton, cross-country running, soccer, golf and track and field.

-- Monthly newsletter.
+- Weekly newsletter.
 Available by e-mail and on the website.

 - Frequent classroom newsletters.

 - Three reports, one parent-teacher interview per semester.

 Achievements and Celebrations:

 - Hard work and achievement are recognized and rewarded.

 - At or above provincial averages on Provincial Achievement.
 Top results in district on Diploma Exams.

 Many people have asked the questions, "Who is Hugh Sutherland?" or "Why is the school called Hugh Sutherland?"
 The following was provided by his family and hopefully by the end you will know who he is and why the school was named after him!

 Hugh Sutherland was born in Sutherland, Brora, Scotland in 1884 and passed away in Carstairs, AB in 1963.